-Prerequisite(s): SWO 5301 and 5302, or 5381; and concurrent enrollment or completion of 5193 or 5194, and 5573 or 5574.
+Prerequisite(s): SWO 5301 and 5302, or 5381; and concurrent enrollment or completion of 5190 and 5573 or 5574 or 5575.

 Overview and critical evaluation of quantitative and qualitative research in a specified area of students' concentration and development of an initial plan for practice research to be conducted in SWO 5383.